 Health workers piloting the application

 Smart reporting of data to enable regular data use

 There is no one-size-fits-all approach to data sharing.
 Indeed, data from supervision is shared in different formats to serve different purposes.
 The main report type is data packs, shared monthly with managers to help track progress and identify areas for potential improvement.

 A second report focuses on key performance indicators requested by managers to support the allocation and deployment of key inputs, such as cold-chain equipment or vaccine replenishment statuses.
 This is then used to prioritise and plan which health facilities and districts should receive new cold chain equipment.

 Getting the details right enabled the government to drive fast improvements in health services.
-For instance, there have been dramatic increases in vaccine availability, fridge functionality (essential for vaccine storage) and the number of vaccination sessions being conducted.
+For instance, there have been dramatic increases in vaccine availability, fridge functionality (essential for vaccine storage) and the number of vaccination sessions.
 These in turn are leading to more children receiving life-saving vaccines every month.